tolitius/mount/README.md

   :start (load-config "test/resources/config.edn"))
 ```

-this app-config, being top level, can be used in other namespaces, including the ones that create states:
+this `app-config`, being top level, can be used in other namespaces, including the ones that create states:

 ```clojure
 (ns app.database